Since 1996 we have handled many different issues in many different areas of Family Law. Here are the main areas that our firm handles...

 At what age can my children choose where they want to live?

-The judge will usually take a child's preference for primary residence under advisement only if the child is fourteen years or older.
+The judge will usually take a child's preference for primary residence under advisement only if the child is 12 years or older.
 Younger children may also be able to voice their opinions if they can demonstrate a high level of maturity.
 However, the child’s preference is only one of many factors the court considers in determining where the child will live.
-Children are, after all, children.

 Can both spouses use the same lawyer if a divorce is “uncontested”?

 No. An attorney cannot represent opposing parties even if they can agree on the issues.
-If you want to pay for only one attorney to help you through the process, one spouse will be represented and the other will be pro se, meaning self-represented.
+If you want to pay for only one attorney to help you through the process, one spouse can be represented and the other can be pro se, meaning self-represented.

 What is mediation?
 Will I be required to attend mediation?